MaxRoecker/votewatch/questions.md

 The choice of server-side rendering was deliberate, driven by the belief that the application didn't necessitate the creation of JSON endpoints for data retrieval.
 This approach not only streamlines development but also future-proofs the application; any changes to the data source can be accommodated without requiring frontend modifications, as long as the schema remains consistent.

+I employed two types of testing: unit-tests and end-to-end tests.
+I used unit-tests for custom components, and make sure that the components are displaying the correct information.
+The end-to-end tests I used to check the entire "flow" of the application, testing navigation, UI changes and expected visibility of the components.
+I used vitest for the unit-tests and Playwright for the end-to-end tests.

 Finally, I employed TailwindCSS for styling, enabling efficient creation of visually appealing elements and reusable components.
 This decision enhances maintainability and scalability while reducing CSS-related overhead.

 Overall, my strategy focused on optimizing time complexity, minimizing effort costs, and leveraging appropriate technologies to ensure a robust and performant application.